Getting Started with Vouch

 Start using Vouch in under 5 minutes

-Vouch replaces all of them with credentials derived from a FIDO2/WebAuthn hardware key assertion – every credential is short-lived, bound to a verified human identity, and logged.
+Vouch replaces static developer secrets (SSH keys, AWS access keys, GitHub PATs) with short-lived credentials derived from a FIDO2/WebAuthn hardware key assertion.
 This guide walks you through installing the CLI, enrolling your YubiKey, and performing your first login.
-By the end you will have hardware-backed credentials ready for SSH, AWS, and Git.

 Prerequisites